it-at-m/foerdermittel/docs/architecture/02_architecture_constraints.md

 This project follows the [it@M Reference Architecture (RefArch)](https://refarch.oss.muenchen.de/architecture/).

-Most architectural decisions are inherited from the RefArch and therefore act as constraints for this project.
+Most architectural decisions are inherited from it and therefore act as constraints for this project.

 ## Derived from the Reference Architecture RefArch